TiagoGoddard/AdventureLandDrops/README.md

 });
 ```

-Then you will be reporting kill/drops to the database and you can use `parent.upgradeit`, `parent.compoundit` and `parent.exchangeit` functions.
+Then you will be reporting kill/drops to the database and you can use `parent.updateit`, `parent.upgradeit`, `parent.compoundit` and `parent.exchangeit` functions.

 ## Example scripts for `upgradeit`/`compoundit`/`exchangeit`/`updateit`